np422/Op5util/Readme.md

 And please feel free to leave bug-reports or feature requests as issues in this repo.

 ## Version history

+### 0.1.7

+New command 'commit' that commits any pending/unsaved changes done previously, combined with the option --no-commit on the add_host and add_hostgroup commands.

 ### 0.1.6